SidRichardsQuantum/Variational_Quantum_Eigensolver/RESULTS.md

 ### Example: Moderate Noise

-For $p_{dep}=0.01$ and $p_{amp}=0.0$:
+For $p_{dep}=0.1$ and $p_{amp}=0.0$:

 ```
-Most probable state: |0100⟩
+Most probable state: |0001⟩
-Estimated phase: 0.125000
+Estimated phase: 0.062500
-Estimated energy: -0.78539816 Ha
+Estimated energy: -0.39269908 Ha
-ΔE (QPE − HF): 0.103025 Ha
+ΔE (QPE − HF): +0.49572396 Ha
 ```

 ![H₂ QPE distribution (noisy)](data/qpe/images/H2_QPE_4q.png)

-The peak broadens compared to the noiseless case, with probability weight distributed across nearby bitstrings, indicating partial phase decoherence.
+There is no lone state that is significantly more probable than the rest.
+Depolarizing noise has caused information to be lost, as the ground state appears to be more randomised.

 ### Depolarizing Noise Sweep

-A sweep from $p_{dep}=0.0$ to $0.1$ (amplitude damping fixed at 0) shows only mild energy bias, but a gradual loss of peak sharpness.
+A sweep from $p_{dep}=0.0$ to $0.1$ (amplitude damping fixed at $0$) shows only mild energy bias, but a gradual loss of peak sharpness.
 The plots below show **mean ± standard deviation** over **5 seeds**, highlighting the stochastic variability of noisy simulations.

 ![Energy vs depolarizing noise](data/qpe/images/H2_QPE_Dep_Energy_avg.png)